-The reimbursement methodology and rates for case-management services under the EPD Waiver is designed as an all-inclusive monthly (PMPM) capitation rate.
+The reimbursement methodology for case-management services under the EPD Waiver is an all-inclusive monthly (PMPM) capitation rate, updated annually to account for inflation.
 The capitation rate provides better correlation between reimbursements and the number of beneficiaries receiving case management services.
-The methodology used for establishing capitation rate includes: An average industry salary for case managers.
-In determining the salary, DHCF relied on current compensation scale of case managers providing similar case management services at the District's Department of Disability Services (DDS).
-All case managers at DDS are called "Service Coordinators" with job functions generally classified grade 11.
-While compensation amounts "fully loaded" for grade 11-1 and 11-10, including salary and benefits is \$73,489.22 and \$94,748.61.
-The caseload assigned to case manager at DDS crosses a large span of cases, and is captured numerically on a client's-to-case manager ratio.
-The ratio ranges from 45:1 for DDS waiver population, or
+The monthly capitation rate is established based on an analysis of the following: the average industry salary for case managers, administrative cost allowances, and sufficiency of funding for case manager wages.
+In determining the salary, DHCF relied on the current compensation scale for case managers providing similar services at the District's Department of Disability Services (DDS), which ranges from \$73,489 to \$94,749 including salary and benefits.
+The caseload of case managers at DDS ranges from 45:1 to 20:1, depending on the intensity of the assigned cases.
+However, for purposes of EPD waiver population, an estimated caseload of 30:1 will be used, based on the intensity of services required.

-20:1 for more intense cases.
-However, for purposes of EPD waiver population, an estimated caseload of 30:1 will be used.
-This estimated ratio is preferable for EPD waiver population given the intensity of service required.
-HHs providing case management to EPD beneficiaries will ONLY be able to bill for HH case management (and will NOT be able to bill for EPD case management services).